MounaBelaid/personal-website-academia/content/talk/R-Ladies Abuja and Oman R Users Group Git and GitHub Workshop/index.md

 subtitle = ""

 # Add a summary to display on homepage (optional).
-summary = "The workshop aims to provide you with the basic skills to get familiar with the use of Git and GitHub in RStduio."
+summary = "The workshop aims to provide you with the basic skills to get familiar with the use of Git and GitHub in RStudio."

 date = 2022-09-24T17:30:00+01:00